ElegantLaTeX/ElegantLaTeX.github.io/content/ElegantBook/CoverLogo.en.md

 ---
-title: Cover and Logo
+title: About Pull Request
-description : "Cover and Logo"
+description : "About Pull Request"
-weight: 6
+weight: 8
 ---

-The cover image used in this template is from [pixabay.com](https://pixabay.com/en/tea-time-poetry-coffee-reading-3240766/)<sup>[1](#myfootnote1)</sup>.
-The image is completely free and can be used in any circumstance.
-The cover image size is 1280*1024, when changing the cover, please crop it according to the size of the cover picture __strictly__.
-Here is a free online image clipping site: [befunky.com](https://www.befunky.com/create/crop-photo/).
+The cover image used in this template is from [pixabay.com](https://pixabay.com/en/tea-time-poetry-coffee-reading-3240766/) (Thank ChinaTeX for providing free image source, [pexels.com](https://www.pexels.com/) is strongly recommended.).
+The image is completely free and can be used under any circumstance.
+The cover image size is 1280 X 1024.
+If you would like to change the cover, please crop it according to the size of the cover picture strictly.One free online image clipping site: [befunky.com](https://www.befunky.com/create/crop-photo/).

-This Logo ratio is 1:1, that is square picture.
-In the replacement of the picture, please choose the appropriate picture to replace.
+Aspect ratio of the logo is 1:1 in this guide, i.e. a square picture.
+To replace the logo, do remember to choose the appropriate picture.

-<a name="myfootnote1">1</a>: Thank ChinaTeX for providing free image source site, and [pexels.com](https://www.pexels.com/) is also recommended.